At Spectra Energy, we are moving ahead and gaining momentum as we expand our total portfolio via project execution and acquisitions.

 Sabal Trail Transmission, LLC, a joint venture of Spectra Energy Partners, LP, NextEra Energy, Inc., and Duke Energy Corporation, is an interstate natural gas pipeline project that will transport over 1 billion cubic feet (per day) of natural gas over nearly 515 miles of interstate natural gas pipeline through Alabama, Georgia and Florida

 The Salem Lateral Project will create the pipeline capacity necessary to deliver cost effective supplies of clean burning natural gas from our existing Algonquin Gas Transmission pipeline system to the Salem Harbor Station facility, which Footprint Power Salem Harbor Development, LP will redevelop into a natural gas-fired electric generating plant.

 The upper U.S. Midwest and eastern Canadian regions require additional pipeline infrastructure to support the growing demand for clean-burning natural gas.
 Additional pipeline infrastructure is crucial to offsetting the impact of the decline in traditional western Canadian supplies available to serve these markets.

-The Valley Crossing Pipeline will transport reliable supplies of clean-burning natural gas to the Comisión Federal de Electricidad (CFE) – Mexico’s state-owned utility serving 37 million customers – to meet Mexico’s growing electric generation needs as Mexican electric generators shift away from fuel oil and imported LNG.
+The Valley Crossing Pipeline will transport reliable supplies of clean burning natural gas to the CFE – Mexico’s State owned utility serving approximately 37 million customers – and to other shippers at delivery points in South Texas on an interruptible basis.